ellisonbg/py4science/book/getting_started.rst

 cache the results for later reuse, a dictionary is the goto data structure for this task.
-In the section of list and generator comprehensions below, we will see a syntactacically simpler way to create the squared dictionary, which we present here without comment.
+In the section of list and generator comprehensions below, we will see a syntactacically simpler way to create the squared dictionary which takes advantage of the fact that a dictionary can be initialized with a sequence of (key, value) tuples.

 .. python::

-    squared = dict( (i**2, i**3) for i in range(100) )
+    squared = dict( (i**2, i**6) for i in range(100) )

 The final built-in data container we will look at is the ``set``, which behaves like the mathematical set.
 It works like a dictionary with only keys and no values.
 Like ``dict`` keys, the elements of a ``set`` must be immutable, and they are unordered.
-The set is built for efficient containment lookup, and set-wise operations like "and" and "or".
+The set is built for efficient containment lookup, and set-wise operations like union, intersection and set differences.
 Let's look at two different Fibonacci series.

 .. ipython::